miiwo/miiwo/README.md

 I like to tinker with AI models and Discord bots in my free time.

-I keep my stack flexible, but Docker and Podman are always in the toolbox. 🧰
+I keep my stack flexible, but Docker or Podman are always in the toolbox. 🧰

 Always learning new languages — building things that help people 💖